Valley Parade: History

 Richmond also planned to increase the main stand's capacity by a further 1,800 seats by building new changing rooms and office blocks, and adding a second tier to the Midland Road stand to increase the ground's capacity to more than 35,000.
 In May 2002, the club went into administration and Richmond was replaced by new co-owners Julian Rhodes and Gordon Gibb.
 The following year, Valley Parade was sold to Gibb's pension fund for £5 million, and the club's offices, shop and car park were sold to the London-based company Development Securities for £2.5 million.
 In 2011, Bradford City's annual rent bill to Gibb's pension fund was £370,000.
 The total budget for the year, including other rent payments, rates, maintenance and utility bills was £1.25 million.

 Valley Parade has been renamed several times for sponsorship reasons.
 Sponsors have included the radio station The Pulse of West Yorkshire, the bank Bradford & Bingley, the electronics firm Intersonic and the double-glazing firm Coral Windows.
 The ground was renamed Northern Commercials Stadium in July 2016 but was still commonly known as Valley Parade.
 In July 2019 it was re-sponsored and renamed the Utilita Energy Stadium.
 This deal concluded in July 2022 and the stadium was subsequently renamed University of Bradford Stadium.
+In 2026, the Seattle-based investment company Mbanq took over as title sponsor of the stadium.

+In April 2026, after four seasons, it was announced that the stadium would cease being called the University of Bradford Stadium from the 2026–27 season with the American investment company Mbanq taking over sponsorship of the stadium.